zacandcheese/biokeypy/README.md

 Developer information
 ---------------------

-If you would like to take part in SciPy development, take a look at the file ``CONTRIBUTING``.
+If you would like to take part in BioKeyPy development, take a look at the file ``CONTRIBUTING``.

 License information